Solo Travel in Norway

 Sweden – 1 hour

 Finland – 1.5 hrs

 How To Be a Conscious Traveller in Norway

 Here’s how to be a conscious traveller in Norway.
 Norway is known for the Sami tribe, an indigenous tribe known for reindeer herding in the north of the country.
 Preserving their way of life is an important part of Norwegian culture.
-Taking a responsible tour to see the Sami tribe helps promotes sustainability but make sure you ask permission before taking any photographs.
+Taking a responsible tour to see the Sami tribe helps promote sustainability but make sure you ask permission before taking any photographs.
 You can learn more about their culture at in Karasjok, at the Sápmi Culture Park.

 Visit a fish market and you’ll find whale meat on the menu.
 Norway has a long tradition of whaling, and although they only allow hunting of species with a large population, whaling is still part of their culture.
 Avoid eating whale meat if you can.

 Whale watching is obviously popular here, and boats are required to stay a certain distance from the whales so choose a local company that contributes to whale conservation and has a marine biologist onboard to teach you more.